There are now 3 possible online modes for units:

 Availability Location Mode Semester 1 UWA (Perth) Face to face

 - This unit gives students an understanding of how legislation is made and, once in force, how it is to be read, understood and interpreted.
 The unit has an emphasis on interpretation in practice.
-The topics discussed include the legislative process, drafting, interpretating common law and legislative principles, the relationship between statutes and the common law, how to use extrinsic materials, the effect of amendments, the relationship between a statute and its delegated legislation, and comparisons to the interpretation of non-statutory instruments, such as contracts.
-Presentations from members of the legal profession on drafting and interpretation are incorporated.
+The topics discussed include the legislative process, drafting, common law and legislative interpretative principles, the relationship between statutes and the common law, how to use extrinsic materials, the effect of amendments, the relationship between a statute and its delegated legislation, and comparisons to the interpretation of non-statutory instruments, such as contracts.

 - Indicative assessments in this unit are as follows: (1) assignment; (2) class participation; and (3) examination.
 Further information is available in the unit outline.